-Extending along a 1-mile stretch of the San Gabriel River, the 31± acre the River Park project is a work in progress as the WCA transforms this former Woodland Duck Farm site into an urban greenway like none other in the San Gabriel Valley.
+Extending along a 1-mile stretch of the San Gabriel River, the approximately 30-acre River Park project is a work in progress as the WCA transforms this former agricultural Duck Farm site into an urban greenway in the San Gabriel Valley.

-The park's native habitat will showcase natural floodplain processes and provides valuable habitat and tree cover for local and migratory birds and other wildlife, while providing a place for park visitors to sit back, relax, and enjoy the vistas.
-Interpretive displays will offer ways to learn about the site, the river, green energy, and sustainability.
+The park's native habitat will showcase natural floodplain processes and provides critical habitat and tree cover for local and migratory birds and other wildlife, while providing a place for park visitors to sit back, relax, and enjoy the vistas.
+Interpretive displays will offer ways to learn about the site, the river, history, green energy, and regenerative practices.